SharePoint/PnP-Guidance/articles/Synchronize-term-groups-sample-app-for-SharePoint.md

 ![Screenshot of the taxonomy term store drop-down list.](media/5202fd88-4f2f-4b68-8083-165e6702bc86.png)
 ### Scenario 1 - Move term group

-When you select  **Move Term Group**, the app prompts you to enter a term group to synchronize and then calls the  **CopyNewTermGroups** method in MMSSyncManager.cs. **CopyNewTermGroups** then does the following to copy a term group from the source term store to the target term store:
+When you select  **Move Term Group**, the add-in prompts you to enter a term group to synchronize and then calls the  **CopyNewTermGroups** method in MMSSyncManager.cs. **CopyNewTermGroups** then does the following to copy a term group from the source term store to the target term store:

 1. Retrieves the source and target term store objects.